 Talking about Wills and Lasting Powers of Attorney is a depressing subject, however not having one when you need one is even more depressing, especially for your family.
 We believe that EVERYONE should put their affairs in order before they die or lose mental capacity.

 A carefully drafted Will can help reduce the amount taken from the Estate for care fees and Inheritance Tax.

 Our firm have been writing Wills for our clients since 2003.

 You are being asked to deal with something you know very little about at a time when you are emotionally drained.
 Solicitors and banks can offer a fixed price service which will take the stress of estate administration away from you.

 However, you will pay handsomely for this.
 For example, a leading high street bank will charge 4% plus vat on the first £500,000 of your estate.
 Solicitors might charge around 3% plus vat of the estate and/or hourly rates.

-We have teamed up with a leading probate specialist who offer a fixed price to administer the estate of your loved one.
-The work quoted is based on the complexity of the estate, so their average fees are £2,414 for a standard estate, £4,215 for an intermediate estate and £5,414 for a complex estate.
+We have teamed up with a leading probate specialist who offer a fixed fee of 1.5-1.75% to administer the estate of your loved one.
 These fees are exclusive of VAT.
 They will take responsibility for the estate administration.
+They charge 1.5% if they are stated in your Will or 1.75% if they are appointed on your death.